 Why Test Your Water?

 But what if you are on a private water supply?
 That could be a well, lake water, or even a rainwater tank.
-In these cases, no one is testing your water unless you are.
-It’s possible that your water was tested when you moved in or drilled a new well, but bacterial water quality changes over time and can be impacted by extreme weather events, land-use changes, or a nearby failing septic system.
-Many water contaminants cannot be seen or even tasted in water, so the only way to be sure your water supply is safe is to test.
+In these cases, no one is testing your water unless you are!
+It’s possible that your water was tested when you moved in or drilled a new well, but microbial water quality changes over time and can be impacted by extreme weather events, land-use changes, or a nearby failing septic system.
+Many water contaminants cannot be seen or even tasted in water, so the only way to assess the quality of your water supply is to test it.
 Even if the presence of a particular contaminant is readily apparent, such as the red-coloured stains on fixtures left by iron in the water, getting it tested will quantify the problem, making the best water treatment choice easier.

 When water testing makes sense?